anna-shcherbak/DevOps_online_Kharkiv_2021Q2/m4/Task4.1/README.md

 ![Screenshot1](./Images/Screenshot1.png)

-Then I used simulation mode to see packets flowing from one node to another ([video of traffic moving through the network](./Video/Topology1.mp4)).
+Then I used simulation mode to see packets flowing from one node to another ([video of traffic moving through the network](./Video/Topology1.mp4), [.pkt file](./Topologies/topology1.pkt)).

 First, the ARP request was sent with broadcast MAC (FFFF.FFFF.FFFF.FFFF), the reason way it happened was absence of MAC address of destination PC in ARP table.
 It had to first learn this by broadcasting a frame to all local devices, asking for the one with the specific IP address to reply with its MAC address.
 Only after this process, when computer had learned that the destination IP address had been mapped to the specific MAC address, the ICMP packet could be transmitted.
 The first ICMP packet is shown in the figure below.